The Degree Symbol Alt Code is 0176.

-This is how you may use the Alt Code method to type the degree symbol with keyboard anywhere on your Windows PC including Microsoft Word, Excel, One Note, Sticky Note, PowerPoint or even on your browser such as Google Docs.
+This is how you may use the Alt Code method to type the degree symbol with the keyboard anywhere on your Windows PC including Microsoft Word, Excel, One Note, Sticky Note, PowerPoint, or even on your browser such as Google Docs.

 However, there is a different method to use this code to get the degree symbol in Excel.
 It involved the use of the CHAR() function.